 Document validation rules include checks for compliance, completeness and consistency.
 If there are any unsatisfied validation rules, the document cannot be marked as complete.

 If a document contains unsatisfied validation rules and a user attempts to mark that document as complete, a dialogue will appear indicating the document, number of errors, and expandable list of error descriptions.
-Users can follow the steps below to resolve the errors and mark their document complete.
+Users can click the links within the message to be taken into validation mode for the document.

 - Find the document you wish to validate.